-As a company director, you’ll almost certainly have to file a personal tax return for yourself before 31st January 2018.
+As a company director, you’ll almost certainly have to file a personal tax return before 31st January 2021.

 The clock is ticking, so if you haven’t yet filed your tax return then you need to make sure you fill in and file your return sooner rather than later, to avoid an automatic late filing penalty of £100.